 We are subject to risk of losses resulting from nonpayment or nonperformance by our counterparties.
 The credit exposure related to commodity derivative instruments is represented by the fair value of the asset position (i.e. the fair value of expected future receipts) at the reporting date.
 Our futures contracts have limited credit risk since they are cleared through an exchange and are margined daily.
 Should the creditworthiness of one or more of the counterparties decline, our ability to mitigate nonperformance risk is limited to a counterparty agreeing to either a voluntary termination and subsequent cash settlement or a novation of the derivative contract to a third party.
 In the event of a counterparty default, we may sustain a loss and our cash receipts could be negatively impacted.
-We have master netting provisions in the International Swap Dealers Association agreements with all our derivative counterparties.
-These netting provisions allow us to net settle asset and liability positions with the same counterparties within the same Targa entity, and would reduce our maximum loss due to counterparty credit risk by \$61.1 million as of December 31, 2017.
-The range of losses attributable to our individual counterparties would be between \$0.6 million and \$22.0 million, depending on the counterparty in default.
+We have master netting provisions in the International Swap Dealers Association agreements with our derivative counterparties.
+These netting provisions allow us to net settle asset and liability positions with the same counterparties within the same Targa entity, and would reduce our maximum loss due to counterparty credit risk by \$36.7 million as of December 31, 2018.
+The range of losses attributable to our individual counterparties as of December 31, 2018 would be between \$0.3 million and \$28.0 million, depending on the counterparty in default.